rotki/rotki/docs/api.rst

    :statuscode 200: Logged out succesfully
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: User is not logged in, or user does not exist
+   :statuscode 409: No user is logged in, or current logged in user is different to the one requested for logout.
    :statuscode 500: Internal Rotki error

 .. http:patch:: /api/(version)/users/(username)